 We would like to thank Dave, Gavin and Darren Brown for their continued help and assistance in setting this venture up, without that we wouldn’t be in the situation today where we can offer our supporters an alternative travel to away games.

-THE NEW MOON - updated September 14 is now officially open – and is our base once again after the major refurbished and as you can see has been re-namd The New Moon - It is still a sports venue with Multi TV screens, SKY & BT sports are now being shown, Pool Tables, Pre-match Food and Drinks - Its only 400 yards - 3 minute walk from the Broadfield Stadium on the Old Brighton Road towards Crawley town centre.
+THE NEW MOON – and is our base once again after the major refurbished and as you can see has been re-namd The New Moon - It is still a sports venue with Multi TV screens, SKY & BT sports are now being shown, Pool Tables, Pre-match Food and Drinks - Its only 400 yards - 3 minute walk from the Broadfield Stadium on the Old Brighton Road towards Crawley town centre.
 Away coach parking available if required.
 It is an "Away fan's" pub, so why not come in for a pre-match drink with us and have a good old friendly banter.
 If you want food then they have a matchday menu available - also the usual "real ales, ciders and lagers" are on tap.
 They now have permission to park upto 5 supporters coaches at the pub, but you must book in before arriving.

 On the return journey, we will still do our drop off’s via Northgate and the Town Centre.